FaheemKRahman/faheemkrahman/README.md

 # Hi there, I'm Faheem!

-I am a current Cyber Security graduate with a profound interest in technology.
+I am a recent Cyber Security graduate with a profound interest in technology.
 I possess experience in areas such as network penetration testing and networking security.

 ## Background